Cambodian-American ‘Playboy’ Model Marie Madore Flaunts Killer Curves In Lacy Lingerie For Hot New Update

 Marie Madore has been promoting her 2020 calendar by sharing sneak peeks with her Instagram fans.
 Late on Wednesday, November 13, the Cambodian-American Playboy model took to the popular social media app to post a two-photo slideshow, which she used to announce that today is the last day to preorder the calendar and use her special code.

-In the photo, Madore is standing with her back to the camera as she rocks a deep blue two-piece lingerie set in lacy, sheer fabric.
+In the first photo, Madore is standing with her back to the camera as she rocks a deep blue two-piece lingerie set in lacy, sheer fabric.
 The set consists of a bra that features a thick strap that clasps in the back and attaches to another pair that goes over her shoulders.
 The second shot offers a view of the front part, showing that the bra has embroidered details in solid blue that help cover her chest, keeping the post Instagram-friendly.

 Madore teamed the bra with a pair of matching thong-cut bottoms.
 The back part stretches up to her lower back where it attaches to a strap that wraps around the model’s waist.
 Its front part is super small and features a series of straps that stretch up to her stomach and also around her thighs.